 Which of these methods is better?
-Sparkling wine makers tend to swear by one or the other – the difference is likely unimportant for the average consumer.
+Sparkling wine makers tend to swear by one or the other.
+For most consumers, unless you are an expert in types of sparkling wine, it will be difficult to tell the difference by taste.
 However, if you are looking for a sparkling wine experience that most closely resembles drinking Champagne, look for wines made using the classic method.

 The dryness of your sparkling wine is likely to be more noticeable to you.
 Here are some terms to look for on sparkling wine labels.

 Brut sparkling wine is very dry (i.e. not sweet).
 Expect “Extra Brut” to be dryer than “Brut," but on the whole both of these will have little sweetness and high acidity.
 Brut pairs well with food because of its dryness.